Camila Cabello Solo After Fifth Harmony, Says She Felt Sexualized In Girl Group

 Similarly, the video for their most recent single, “Flex (All In My Head)” had the girls grinding, gyrating and doing other suggestive dance moves in bikinis on the beach.

-Unlike Rihanna, who has over a decade to grow comfortable with her sexuality, Camila is only nineteen years old.
+Unlike Rihanna, who has had over a decade to grow comfortable with her sexuality, Camila is only nineteen years old.
 She was even younger—the age of your average High School freshman— when Fifth Harmony was put together in 2012.
 Like most young stars, she has lived through her most awkward stages in the public eye.

 It makes sense that she would have had some qualms about putting forth such a seductive image to the world, before she even came of age to engage in the acts she had been singing about.